pheix/raku-trove/README.md

 ## Concept

-Yet another test harness written in Raku language and inspired by `bash` driven test tool built for [Pheix](https://gitlab.com/pheix-pool/core-perl6) content management system.
+Yet another [test harness written in Raku](https://github.com/pheix/raku-trove) language and inspired by `bash` driven test tool built for [Pheix](https://gitlab.com/pheix-pool/core-perl6) content management system.

-Generally `Trove` is based on idea the wrapper over the unit tests in `t` folder.
-But with out-of-the-box Gitlab CI/CD integration, extended logging and test-dependable options.
+Generally `Trove` is based on idea to create the wrapper over the unit tests in `t` folder.
+But with out-of-the-box Gitlab or Github CI/CD integration, extended logging and test-dependable options.

 `Trove` includes `trove-cli` script as a primary worker for batch testing.
 It iterates over pre-configured stages and runs specific unit test linked to the stage. `trove-cli` is console oriented — all output is printed to `STDOUT` and `STDERR` data streams.
 Input is taken from command line arguments.